 - Again, the accuracy of future predictions is based on the data available – so limited data can have limited accuracy.

-To successfully implement LTV, we recommend that you:
+To successfully implement LTV, we recommend that you take 4 steps:

-- Assess your company’s technical capability to generate the measures.
+- Assess your company’s technical capability to generate these calculations.

-- Identify the teams and use-cases for the measures.
+- Identify the teams and use-cases for the calculations.

 - Implement an agile test-and-learn approach.

-- Where successful automate and make it accessible in your day to day workflow.
+- Where successful, automate the process and make it accessible in your day-to-day workflow.